 Does your vehicle include a rack on the roof or at the rear?

-Roof-mounted racks are permitted if they are factory-installed roof racks and remain empty during the trip.
-Temporary luggage racks or bicycle racks attached to the roof are not allowed.
-Roof-mounted racks will count in your vehicle’s maximum height requirements.
+Roof-mounted racks are permitted if they are factory-installed and remain empty during the trip.
+Temporary luggage or bicycle racks attached to the roof are not allowed.
+Roof-mounted ones will count toward your vehicle’s maximum height requirements.

 Bicycle racks that are attached to the back of the vehicle only.
 Bicycles are not allowed on board.
-Amtrak makes you sign a loss or damage waiver for bicycles transported on the rear of the vehicle.
-Bikes and their racks will count towards your vehicle’s maximum length and width requirements.
+Amtrak makes you sign a loss or damage waiver for bicycles transported on the car’s rear.
+Bikes and racks count toward your vehicle’s maximum length and width requirements.

-Luggage racks must be removed from the top of your vehicle and stored inside the vehicle before check-in.
+Luggage racks must be removed from the top of your vehicle and stored inside the car before check-in.

 Amtrak’s Tips For You And Your Car

-- Ensure you give yourself enough time—including traffic considerations surrounding D.C. and Orlando—to arrive at the station.
-No exceptions to the check-in times.
+- Ensure you give yourself enough time to arrive at the station, including traffic considerations surrounding D.C. and Orlando—no exceptions to the check-in times.

-- Consider Priority Offloading, which ensures your vehicle will be one of the first 30 off the train upon arrival.
+- Consider Priority Offloading, ensuring your vehicle will be one of the first 30 off the train upon arrival.
 Subject to availability, Priority Offloading is available when you purchase your ticket or during check-in at the station.

 For more information, including liability, click here.

-Amtrak’s Auto Train is a fun way to start or end any trip along the east coast.
-Book the Auto Train using the website, at the Auto Train Stations, or over the phone at 1-877-SKIP-95.
+Amtrak’s Auto Train is a fun way to start or end any trip along the East Coast.
+Book the Auto Train using the website, Auto Train Stations, or phone 1-877-SKIP-I-95.

-A few takeaways keep valuables out of sight; it reduces temptation and smart to do anyway.
+A few takeaways include keeping valuables out of sight; it reduces temptation and best practices.
 Pack an overnight bag and leave the rest in your car.

-Provide yourself with entertainment.
-It is best to download these to your devices instead of relying on wi-fi and cell signals.
-Services like Netflix, Disney Plus, and Amazon Prime allows you to download to your tablet or phone; some limitations may apply.
+Services like Netflix, Disney Plus, and Amazon Prime allow you to download to your tablet or phone; some limitations apply.
 Amtrak does provide scenery out of every window, and if you need to stretch your legs, you can walk to the observation cars for a better view and a stretch.

-The crew is there to help you, and delays are out of their control; they want to get to the destination just as bad as you.
-IF you have excellent service, you can share that with Amtrak, and you can tip.
+The crew is there to help you, and sometimes delays are out of Amtrak’s control; they want to reach the destination as much as you.
+You can share that with Amtrak and tip if you have excellent service.
 Employees do get rewarded and recognized.

-Remember that once you get to your destinations, it does take time to unload the vehicles off the train.
-Amtrak offers priority boarding for the Auto Train., but you need to call up to make those reservations.
+Remember that it takes time to unload the vehicles off the train once you reach your destination.
+Amtrak offers priority boarding for the Auto Train., but you must call to make those reservations.